A large-scale study at Harvard confirms what smaller studies have shown: boxers are better for sperm count than briefs.

 Dr. Chavarro sees the findings of his study as conclusive.
 “What we saw is that type of underwear is related to semen quality,” he said.
 “Guys who wear boxers had higher sperm concentration than men who wore more tightly fitting underwear.”

-The researchers also examined other factors which affect sperm, such as the sperm’s swimming ability, the proportion of abnormal sperm, and DNA damage in sperm.
+The researchers also examined other factors that affect sperm, such as the sperm’s swimming ability, the proportion of abnormal sperm, and DNA damage in sperm.
 They found that the type of underwear the subjects wore had no effect on these other sperm efficacy factors.

 While the report’s findings are straightforward, controversy promptly ensued